 Vector256<T> can be used with the following primitive types:

-No matter what type of the supported primitive types we’ll choose, we’ll end up with 256 bits wide in total, or the underlying SIMD register in question.
+No matter what type of the supported primitive types we’ll choose, we’ll end up with a total of 256 bits, or the underlying SIMD register width.

 Armed with this new understanding and knowledge of

 Vector256<T> we can move on and start learning a few vectorized instructions.